 To think soberly (so-phronein) is to think wisely, to rightly analyze another point of view, to use sound judgment (see usage in Acts 26:25; Titus 1:8; 2Tim 1:7).
 Probably the Apostle intentionally chose these rhyme words.
 “Do not huperphronein, but phronein with all sophronein.”
 The calm, sensible, Word-based evaluations of a humble man of God are of great worth.

-The measure of faith.
-Not that God literally allots each man a particular, varying portion of faith, but that He works within each man to develop faith in varying degrees.
-God has designed that each person is born with the necessary array of capabilities to cultivate the Faith that pleases Him (Heb 11:6).
-True, saving faith is a five-faceted Jewel forged under worldy fires of experience and trial.
+Saving faith is a five-faceted Jewel forged above worldly fires of experience and trial.
 It is not a simple spark of belief, but a complex interworking of receiving, accepting and doing the Truth (see notes for Heb 3:12; Mat 14:31).
-The limits of faith are due to faults and inconsistencies in the individual and not to God.
+The limits of faith are due to faults and inconsistencies in the individual and not due to God dealing less faith to some.
 Perhaps the clearest example of God cultivating personal faith is the case of the Canaanite woman who continued to beg Christ to heal her daughter even after He called her a dog (Mat 15:22-28).
-Her perseverance and refusal to be offended is a lesson in how to grow in faith.
+Her perseverance and refusal to be offended is a lesson about God’s grace and how to grow in faith.

 These verses call for deference and humility in the body of Christ.
 “Don’t think yourself better than others.
 Don’t require others to believe and act exactly as you do.
 The body of Christ is made up of many members with distinct gifts and functions, with diverse priorities and ideas, and with varying degrees of faith and maturity.”
 While faith is listed as one of many spiritual gifts (1Cor 12:9), it is not an optional one (Heb 11:6).
 Rather, the Spirit develops faith in each man according to their determination and tenacity.
 Faith is a synergetic experience, not a unilateral blast from above.
 It grows in tandem with the renewing of the mind (v2).